Estimated reading time: 10 minutes

 8. Get Started Now!

 Whether it’s a new year, a new month, or simply time to act, don’t put off your financial goals out of fear.
-It’s time to jump in and start working towards achievement.
+It’s time to jump in and start moving forward.

 Once you get your budget rolling, check out my post on 6 Simple Steps to Get Financially Organized.
 This post also includes a helpful checklist available in my Resource Library (free to access).